gopilot/gopilot.org/src/documents/team/mayank.md

 twitter: @mjmayank1
 ---

-Mayank Jain is a student at the University of Illinois at Urbana-Champaign studying Computer Science.
+Mayank is a student at the University of Illinois at Urbana-Champaign studying Computer Science.
 A Northern Virginia native, he has worked with organizations such as The Kairos Society, iCAREweCARE, and Ashoka’s Youth Venture that help students create social impact through entrepreneurship.